My name’s Tomás Sánchez Criado (@tscriado) and I am an anthropologist with specialisation in STS.

 On the other hand, I have also considered other modes of engagement that might be addressed as (2) anthropology through or as inclusive design: That is, I have been exploring not only how particular inclusive design cultures might suggest us to engage through design in a different kind of anthropology–for instance, working in such activist design settings ‘activates’ us as researchers, impacting on our ethnographic fieldwork practices and devices, leading us social scientists not only to explore different forms of ‘joint-problem making’ in the field, but also to collaboratively experiment with meeting formats, types of records and accounts, for such an ethnographic engagement to matter in the articulation of mutually inclusive worlds, where we could put our differences in common–; but, also how anthropology could be engaged as a form of inclusive design when searching to intervene in or have an impact on more democratic design practices–such as when addressing the education and sensibility of designers and professionals, experimenting with particular, more or less participatory, pedagogical, and sensitising devices or situations for them to come to terms with bodily diversity and multi-sensory environments.

 See the research section.

-See the teaching section.
+See the teaching and supervision section.

 – 2015-2018.
 Senior Researcher (TV-L 13/4-5).
 Assistant Professorship of Participatory Technology Design, jointly appointed between the Munich Center for Technology in Society & the Department of Architecture, Technical University of Munich.